Whitby and Pickering Railway: The Y&NM, the introduction of steam power

-When the W&P was absorbed into the York and North Midland Railway in 1845 and into George Hudson's growing empire, the railway was rebuilt as a double track steam-worked railway and connected to the Y&NM's York to Scarborough Line being built at Rillington junction.
+When the W&P was absorbed into the York and North Midland Railway by the Whitby and Pickering Railway Act 1845 (8 & 9 Vict. c. lvii) and into George Hudson's growing empire, the railway was rebuilt as a double track steam-worked railway and connected to the Y&NM's York to Scarborough Line being built at Rillington junction.
 Through rail journeys became possible from Whitby to the industrial districts of the West Riding, Hull, Manchester, Liverpool, London and other destinations.
 Whitby became accessible to day-trippers and holidaymakers.
 To encourage traffic George Hudson formed a company to develop the West Cliff in Whitby, building roads and hotels before work stopped at Hudson's downfall in 1849.

 With a connected national rail network the Royal Mail used the railways to carry mail.
 The first train from York to Whitby each morning was the mail train, a train that continued running for the best part of one hundred and twenty years.

 The conversion of the line from horse to steam power took place in stages; the first steam train service between Pickering and Levisham started on 1 September 1846 using a single track.
-By the following year a second track had been laid and was passed for use by Her Majesty's Railway Inspector Captain RE Coddington in a report dated 8 June 1847 following an inspection three days earlier.
+By the following year a second track had been laid and was passed for use by Her Majesty's Railway Inspector Captain J. W. Coddington, RE in a report dated 8 June 1847 following an inspection three days earlier.
 The same report did not approve opening the line between Levisham and the 'top of the Incline' at Goathland as 'over this portion the rails were ill adjusted, the sleepers irregular, the ballasting incomplete & some pairs of Contractors joints & shifting Rails remaining'.
 Approval was given for opening the line from the bottom of the Incline to Whitby but allowed the use of only a single engine.